frederic-perez/AmE-dictionary/data/idioms.md

 __boom chicka wah wah__
 __boom__ An exclamation used in conjunction with a decisive or impressive statement or action. _Boom!
 You can’t argue with that logic._
 __bop__ _v_ :five::hammer: (bopped) _The term “Christmas bops” refers to songs that are upbeat, festive and have a fun, catchy tune._
+__bopster__ The term “bopster” is a slang word that is used in James Ellroy’s novels to refer to a person who is hip or cool, usually in a jazz or beatnik context.
+The word is a combination of “bop“ (a style of jazz) and “hipster“ (someone who is in the know about the latest trends and fashions).
 __bored to tears__ :three: Extremely bored to the point of distraction, frustration, or irritation. _I was bored to tears listening to that lecture this afternoon._
 __born in the purple__ :two: Born into royalty.
 Purple is a color traditionally associated with royalty. _Did you see pictures of the latest addition to the royal family?
 What a sweet little princess born in the purple!_
 __born to the purple__ Born in the purple. _Both were born to the purple._